express-in-code-game/excode-design/zz-materials/docs/design/design.md

 ## ~~scenario is one program, that evals code and runs player processes, everything scenario is in the browser~~

-- <s>we have an editor as part of ui (monaco,ace ...)
+- we have an editor as part of ui (monaco,ace ...)
 - scenario can eval code
 - all happens in the browser, so ui process (tournament/game/scenario to be precise) talks to iframe
 - and we give each player a unique namespace and put generated code into editor
 - each player is represented by a namespace and a process inside scenario program
 - sceanrio program talks to player program(s) (processes)
-- when another peer evals, that code is sent to others and is evaled as part of their namespace in that scenario program</s>
+- when another peer evals, that code is sent to others and is evaled as part of their namespace in that scenario program

 ## ~~submitting code: scenario has the timer (game process), it notifies ui and ui makes request to the app~~

-- <s>in case of rsocket, every ui page regardless of path has an rsocket connection to the same app
+- in case of rsocket, every ui page regardless of path has an rsocket connection to the same app
 - if we open multiple scenario pages, each having an rsocket connection, app cannot request-response (unless some logic which seems unfit)
 - so instead, since we're using iframes and scenario runs in an iframe and it has the timings, it notifies ui process and it in turn sends data to the app using request-response
-- so ui always uses request-response or request-stream (rsocket or http), while app does not need to ask ui questions</s>
+- so ui always uses request-response or request-stream (rsocket or http), while app does not need to ask ui questions

 ## ~~game should be an installable app (electron) with ui being in the browser~~

-- <s>app comes with ipfs daemon, serves ui on a random port or defined in config
+- app comes with ipfs daemon, serves ui on a random port or defined in config
 - app icon in tray should have a context menu with "open ui" which opens ui in the browser, check for updates
 - data should be in ~/.deathstar/port or ~/.deathstar/peer1 .. (each dir should have a config file)
-- app serves ui using express, and also use http for requests from ui? nah, we can use rsocket</s>
+- app serves ui using express, and also use http for requests from ui? nah, we can use rsocket

 ## ~~one installation, multiple windows like vscode (per peer)~~

-- <s>each window is an instance of app (same as vscode), each window is independent and represents a peer
+- each window is an instance of app (same as vscode), each window is independent and represents a peer
-- we can even porgrammatically launch app in dev mode with multiple widnows pre-opened for each peer</s>
+- we can even porgrammatically launch app in dev mode with multiple widnows pre-opened for each peer

 ## ~~one installation, multiple headless windows and ui in the browser~~

-- <s>each window is headless an is a peer, complete instance of app
+- each window is headless an is a peer, complete instance of app
 - each window has an http server that serves ui into the browser
 - electron window is a single browser page, so we would not be able to open several scenario "tabs" like in brwoser, each backed up by process, so it's limiting (iframe-wise)
 - hm, but would each iframe use it's own process? so we can have antd tabs, yes, but scenario iframes could use (docs say not guaranteed) use multiple procs
-- or: use electrons embedded windows?</s>
+- or: use electrons embedded windows?

 ## ~~it still should be a desktop app ui (windows)~~

-- <s>we can use webview tag (bad or not) or BrwoserView when a renderer(standalone process) is needed
+- we can use webview tag (bad or not) or BrwoserView when a renderer(standalone process) is needed
 - each window is a peer
-- but this means a bit of a browser inside desktop gui (we can use the url like in browser) and use antd tabs each rendering a BrowserView or webview (for scenario pages to run on their own processes)</s>
+- but this means a bit of a browser inside desktop gui (we can use the url like in browser) and use antd tabs each rendering a BrowserView or webview (for scenario pages to run on their own processes)

 ## wrong about desktop app: it technologically limiting unlike docker